-Particulate matter is a complex mixture that may contain soot, smoke, metals, nitrates, sulfates, dust, water and tire rubber.
+Particulate matter may contain soot, smoke, metals, nitrates, sulfates, dust, water and tire rubber.
 It can be directly emitted, as in smoke from a fire, or it can form in the atmosphere from reactions of gases such as nitrogen oxides.
 The size of the particles is directly linked to their potential for causing health problems.
 Small particles, known as PM2.5, pose the greatest threat because they can get deep into the lungs and even enter the bloodstream affecting both the heart and lungs:

 Many environmental risks have been made worse by climate change based on scientific studies, including flooding, drought and wildfires.
 The SacMetro AQMD works with the community to reduce those impacts in the Sacramento region.

 Comprehensive strategies designed to meet or maintain compliance with federal and state air quality standards.